-&lt;sup>2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 In Luxembourg the main schemes for promoting electricity from renewable energy sources (except geothermal) are a feed-in tariff scheme and a floating feed-in premium scheme.
 Both schemes apply technology and capacity specific rates.
 In general, beneficiaries can benefit from either one of these schemes for a 15-year period from the first day onward the installation concerned feeds electricity into the public grid.
 Additionally, solar PV systems having a capacity in excess of 500 kW have to submit a successful tender bid in order to become eligible to a market premium contract for 15 years.